 - Pavilion Gallery, where we host Art Exhibitions

 We offer a free shuttle bus from the Welcome Center (where you purchase tickets) to our Cultural Village, avoiding some of the steeper terrain in our Garden.
 We do not have wheelchairs available to borrow or rent at this time, but we can accommodate wheelchairs and collapsed strollers on our ADA accessible shuttle.
-While this shuttle does not navigate through the entirety of Portland Japanese Garden, we hope it will assist guests who choose to forgo the hilly terrain through our Entry Garden.
+While this shuttle does not go any further than its passenger drop-off and pick-up location near the Zagunis Castle Wall in our Cultural Village, we do hope it will assist guests who wish to forgo the hilly terrain of our Entry Garden.

 Resources for Planning Your Visit

 To help plan your visit, we have created a map outlining our Garden paths.
 This map does not equate ADA accessibility; it is something that we’ve created for guests to assess the mobility levels of all our spaces.

 We invite you to explore these 360 photo galleries of our Garden Spaces for a visual experience of our Garden pathways.

 Everyone Needs a Japanese Garden

 A garden is a place that can open our hearts, unfold our emotions, clear our minds, and bring a sense of peace.
 Portland Japanese Garden awaits you.

 Come to Understand: Welcome to Portland Japanese Garden

 “The Garden speaks to all the senses, not just to the mind alone.” – Professor Takuma Tono, Portland Japanese Garden designer